 - Susan Derwin, Director, UC Student Veterans Summer Writing Workshop

-Location: This year’s workshop will be held at La Casa de Maria, a 26-acre retreat situated on the banks of San Ysidro Creek, in Montecito, California.
-Known for its tranquil beauty, La Casa de Maria was described in the New York Times as a place of “pure splendor.”
-La Casa provides an ideal environment in which to disconnect from the stresses of the world and focus on ideas and feelings associated with military life.
+Location: This year’s workshop will be held at the University of California, Santa Barbara.
+Located next to the ocean with many scenic trails and opportunities for tranquility and recreation, the campus provides an ideal environment in which to disconnect from the stresses of the world and focus on ideas and feelings associated with military life.
 Participants will be staying on the UCSB campus at the Club & Guest House.

 Who Should Apply: Undergraduate and graduate UC student veterans interested in writing narratives about their military experiences in a workshop composed of student veterans from across the UC system.
 Applicants need not have any experience with creative writing.

-Program: The program schedule includes daily writing workshops, group discussions and story circles.
+Program: The program schedule includes daily workshops, group discussions, and story circles.
 Afternoons are devoted to writing and are a time of quiet work.
-The grounds of La Casa de Maria have many scenic, comfortable spots conducive to reflection and writing.
-While people will be writing independently, there is inspiration to be derived from working in the company of others similarly engaged.
-The late afternoons will be reserved for recreation: attending a yoga class to refresh mind and body, swimming in the pool on the premises, meditating, and strolling the beautiful grounds.
+The late afternoons are reserved for recreation: attending a yoga class to refresh mind and body, swimming and exercising, meditating, and strolling around the campus lagoon, labyrinth, and beach.